vmsmith/LearningGit/1_Stand_Alone_Machine.md

     vim file1.txt

-And check the status of your repository:
+Now check the status of your repository:

     git status